ovh/docs/pages/cloud/storage/enterprise-file-storage-faq/guide.en-gb.md

 Enterprise File Storage comes with a guaranteed throughput service level objective (SLO) of 64MB/s per TiB and 4000 IOPS per TiB.

-For example, when you deliver a 10 TiB pool, you get 640 MB/s bandwidth and 40,000 IOPS.
+For example, when a 10 TiB pool is delivered, you get 640 MB/s bandwidth and 40,000 IOPS.

 ## Snapshots and backups